BorelEnzo/BorelEnzo.github.io/mutant/metamorphic1.md

 ## Helpers

-The routine `mutate` is the most complicated, that's the reason why the some helpers have been written to make it easier to understand.
+The routine `mutate` is the most complicated, that's the reason why some helpers have been written to make it easier to understand.
 The first one is based on the one given [here](https://0x00sec.org/t/elfun-file-injector/410) or the one we used in [the previous article](./polymorphic1).
 It reads the data as an ELF header and finds the offset of the .data section.

 > ```c
 >Elf64_Shdr* get_section(void* p_data){